 In the late 1990s, the Ugandan government implemented a Universal Primary Education policy, which has allowed millions more children to attend school.
 But in the rural villages where Holt sponsors and donors support children, more than 30% of 6- to 9-year-olds have never had this opportunity.

 Education in Uganda is expensive, and families living in poverty are unable to afford the cost of books, supplies, uniforms and other school fees.
 In rural areas, children often live miles away from the nearest school, making it difficult and sometimes unsafe to walk there.
-In addition, families who have multiple children will often prioritize educating their sons over their daughters if they can afford to send only one child to school.
+In addition, families who have multiple children often will prioritize educating their sons over their daughters if they can afford to send only one child to school.

 In Uganda today, girls have a lower literacy rate — and ultimately fewer economic opportunities — than boys.
 According to the Uganda Bureau of Statistics, 72% of girls ages 10 and up are literate, as compared with 81% of boys.
 Literacy is defined as the ability to comprehend a short, simple sentence about everyday life.